Drive storage and free space

 to ESP's server and login to your mail.
 That might narrow things down.

 If you're on a wireless network (AirPort/WiFi), your AP menu and/or

 Network pane in System Preferences should show name and status of your

 problem is somewhere between router, modem and ISP.

-If you use a

-notebook, take it out on the town and try connecting to a different
+If you use a laptop Mac, take it out on the town and try connecting to

-Modems sometimes fail, too, as do
+Modems sometimes fail, as do

-routers.
-A damaged modem may report any number of odd (and misleading)
+report any number of odd (sometimes misleading) errors, it may

 sure all connections are intact and power is on.